HuangChiEn/easy_config/docs/en/source/Usage.rst

 #. you can use the config merging, for example, ``new_cfg = base_cfg | override_cfg``.
 But it's not elegant solution while you  have to merge several config..

 Now, we provide the thrid way : **sub-config**. you can import the sub-config in any depth of hierachical config by simply placing the ``>`` symbol at the beginning of line.
+Also note that sub-config doesn't allow you override the declared argument by default, since dynamically override the arguments made your config hard to trace..

+..

+   If you want to override the config, turn the flag allow_override as True. i.e. ``cfg.cfg_from_ini(..., allow_override=True)``, ``cfg.cfg_from_str(..., allow_override=True)``.
+   The sub-config will follow the flag setting to override the config or raise the RuntimeError.

 .. code-block:: ini